grscheller/dtools-fp/README.md

       * `None` represent "returned no values"
       * `noValue: _NoValue = _NoValue()` represents the absence of a value
 * grscheller.fp.err\_handling
-  * monadic tools for handling "exceptional" events without exceptions
+  * monadic tools for handling missing values & unexpected events

 ### Benefits of FP